 In the evening, the park is fairly quiet and reasonably lit, so skating should be much more fun then.
 And if you want a spectacular view of Manhattan's Upper East Side, be sure to skate down to Shore Blvd. along the west side of the park and look out across Hell Gate and the East River.
-There is something of a promenade along Shore Blvd. from the Triboro up to 20th Ave. but I can't get too excited about it because of the pedestrians and because of the thumping beat coming from car stereos out on the street.
+There is something of a promenade along Shore Blvd. from the Triboro up to 20th Ave. but we can't get too excited about it because of the pedestrians and because of the thumping beat coming from car stereos out on the street.

 Torsney Playground (aka Skillman Park):

 This park is located at the intersection of 43rd St. and Skillman Ave., on the border between the railyards and a Sunnyside residential neighborhood.
 Of note, it has an area set aside for rollerhockey.
 The asphalt is supposed to be in excellent condition and there are painted lines representing a hockey rink, including blue lines, red line, goal line, goal crease, face-off circles, and of course rink boundary.
 Hockey nets have also been available, but there has apparently been a problem with theft.
 There is organized little league baseball going on here on summer weekend mornings, with games usually ending by noon, but even then, about half the rink can still be skated.

-For east-west travel across this section of northwest Queens, 34th Ave. has a marked bikelane running from the Brooklyn-Queens Expressway (or about 69th St.) to 114th St. near Shea Stadium.
+For east-west travel across this section of northwest Queens, 34th Ave. has a marked bikelane running from the Brooklyn-Queens Expressway (or about 69th St.) to 114th St. near CitiField.
 Asphalt quality is okay; gravel seems to be the most common problem.